sdiehl/wiwinwlh/tutorial.md

           ./lib-three
 ```

-By contract, an example Stack project `stack.yaml` for the above multi-component
+By contrast, an example Stack project `stack.yaml` for the above multi-component
 library repository would be:

 ```yaml